-The Working Group has developed the plan by bringing together ideas, from internal and external stakeholders and exploring the feasibility of options.
+The Working Group has developed the plan by bringing together ideas, exploring the feasibility of options, engaging with staff, community, technical experts and other external stakeholders.

 The inclusion of YAC members on the CEAP Working group has played a valuable part to ensure our on the action that we must take now to provide a safer climate for emerging and future generations.